garethtflynn/NoteTaker/README.md

 ## Technology

-The technologies used for this application were: JavaScript, Node, and Inquirer
+The technologies used for this application were: JavaScript, Express, and Node

 ## Usage